berteh/synfig-import-labels/README.md

     0.500	1.50	first sentence showing for 1 second
     1.50	1.90	cool !
     2.40	3.2784	your imagination is the limit !

+or use any spreadsheet software that is able to export to tsv (_tab separated value_ file), such as OpenOffice or Excel.

 ## Video Tutorial